 Applying for college is serious business, and it’s unlikely colleges are going to accept late entries.
 While it’s important for your child to know when their applications are due, it’s also a good idea for you to have them on your calendar.

 That way, you can follow up as the deadlines get closer just in case your child forgot.
-That said, be careful to avoid nagging or bringing it up too often.
+That said, you’ll want to be careful to avoid nagging or bringing it up too often.

 Parents want the best for their children, and that may include wanting them to attend a specific school.
-Maybe you like the idea of having your child attend your alma mater, or you have your sights set on an Ivy.
+Maybe you like the idea of having your child attend your alma mater, or you have your sights set on an Ivy League school.

 It may not hurt to make a suggestion about which schools your child should consider.
 But having your child put all their eggs in one basket can make it difficult if they don’t get accepted or they want more options later on.

-If your child’s top schools are close by, take a day off of work to visit the school campuses and meet with an admissions counselor.
+If your child’s top schools are close by, you may want to take a day off of work to visit each campus and meet with an admissions counselor.
 Being there and taking it in may help your child make the right decision about which school is the best fit.

 If a college is far away, consider making a vacation out of it.
 Before you go, check with the colleges to see if they offer campus tours or college fairs where your student can get a better idea of the full experience.